vertexproject/synapse/docs/synapse/datamodel.rst

-.. _stormtypes_index:
+.. _dm-index:

 Synapse Data Model
 ##################

-This contains detailed documentation for Synapse Data Model, including the data model deprecation policy.
+This contains documentation for Synapse Data Model, including the data model deprecation policy.

 The current sections are: